 Our rooms were on the fourth floor!
 It’s one thing if they were wandering off down the hall, together, but now J was on a whole different floor, alone, in a giant, busy resort.
 She also doesn’t have the greatest sense of direction.
 A million bad scenarios immediately ran through my mind, so I left everyone without a word, to go find her.

 This particular Great Wolf Lodge was very spacious.
 I know that they take great precautions to make sure everyone is safe and sound, while keeping the atmosphere cheerful.
 At that time, however, all I could think of was how perfect a place like this was, crawling with young children, for a sick creep to try to do something vile.
 I ran down the stairs, and down one of the hallways, but didn’t see J. I texted K, to see if, hopefully, she had made her way back.
 She hadn’t.
 I think everyone else in our party started to panic then, so they went out to search for her, too.

 I then took off towards another hallway.
-I rounded a corner, and, thankfully, I saw her, finally.
+After I rounded a corner, thankfully, I saw her, finally.
 J was standing in the middle of the hall, holding the ice bucket, crying hysterically.
 I ran up to her, and gave her a big hug.
 She then, through her sobs, said the exact same thing that I had been thinking, as irrational as it seems now: